Licensed under Apache License 2.0, allowing for open-source use and modification with appropriate attribution.

 Filesystem MCP Server

-Empower your AI agents with robust, platform-agnostic file system capabilities.
+Empower your AI agents with robust, platform-agnostic file system capabilities, now with STDIO & Streamable HTTP transport options.

 This Model Context Protocol (MCP) server provides a secure and reliable interface for AI agents to interact with the local filesystem.
-It enables reading, writing, updating, and managing files and directories, backed by a production-ready TypeScript foundation featuring comprehensive logging, error handling, and security measures.
+It enables reading, writing, updating, and managing files and directories, backed by a production-ready TypeScript foundation featuring comprehensive logging, error handling, security measures, and now supporting both STDIO and HTTP transports.

 Table of Contents